ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 ---

-8. How should we calculate confidence interval when the population standard deviation $\sigma$ is not known?
+Q. How should we calculate confidence interval when the population standard deviation $\sigma$ is not known?

 <details><summary><b>Answer</b></summary>